plotly/plotly.py/doc/python/ml-regression.md

 ## Model generalization on unseen data

-Easily color your plot based on a predefined data split.
+With `go.Scatter`, you can easily color your plot based on a predefined data split.
+By coloring the training and the testing data points with different colors, you can easily see if whether the model generalizes well to the test data or not.

 ```python
 import numpy as np